-CESPHN is one of six PHNs funded by the Australian Government Department of Health to address DFV.
+CESPHN is one of six PHNs initially funded by the Australian Government Department of Health to address DFV, and this work has recently expanded to include another five PHNs nationwide.
 CESPHN's DFV Assist service provides training to GPs, allied health professionals and practice staff to enhance their capacity to identify and appropriately respond to DFV presentations from patients or colleagues.
-Training is offered in-practice as well as through continuing professional development (CPD) events.
+Training is offered inpractice as well as through continuing professional development (CPD) events.

-DFV Assist will also provide a referral support service exclusively for health professionals to better support their patients and colleagues experiencing DFV by:
+DFV Assist also provides a navigation support service exclusively for health professionals to better support their patients and colleagues experiencing DFV by: